-Asked if he planned to return to the mountains, he confirmed: "The whole point of the trip was preparation for a bigger trip."'Let out a shout'
+Asked if he planned to return to the mountains, he confirmed: "The whole point of the trip was preparation for a bigger trip."

 Mr Daniel suffered nine broken ribs, a broken wrist, and liver and lung injuries, as well as cuts and bruises.